Advanced Mobile Phone Service

 Advanced Mobile Phone Service, Inc. was a subsidiary of AT&T prior to the Bell System Divestiture.
 Abbreviated AMPS, the company was created in 1978 to build and operate the new Advanced Mobile Phone System, also abbreviated AMPS.
 AMPS was developed by Bell Labs to replace older, severely limited radiophone services, such as IMTS.
-AMPS was one of the first modern cellular phone systems, which remained in operation until 2008.

-Service started in Chicago on October 13, 1983, and in the Washington, D.C., area December 1983.
+AMPS was one of first providers of cellular phone service, starting in Chicago on October 13, 1983, and in the Washington, D.C., area December 1983.
 After divestiture, AMPS was divided among the 7 newly created Regional Holding Companies, now known as RBOCs: